Research mentors play an essential role in the success of student poster presentations. A student must have mentor approval to submit a poster.

 Faculty members will be consulted throughout the Celebration registration process.
 Often this correspondence will be through carbon-copy of student emails.
 In particular:

-- We will notify faculty that it is time to register through a campus-wide email at the beginning of January.
+- We will notify faculty that it is time to register through a campus-wide email at the end of November.
 This will also include a link to the Registration Report, which will list all registered students (see "How do I know if my students have registered?" above).

 - You will receive also recieve email notification that a student has registered and has listed you as their mentor.